Stan's World: The Emergence of Robo-AdvisorsSubmitted by S. F. Ehrlich Associates, Inc. on August 23rd, 2017

 In addition, if you hold accounts at multiple custodians, robo-advisors are unlikely to be interested in providing advice on assets that are held elsewhere.
 Even if they offer advice via an 800#, it’s highly unlikely that the on-call representative will talk about investments in an investor’s 401k plan, or help to calculate insurance needs; or speak with an accountant about tax planning; or coordinate with the family attorney on beneficiary designations; or help an investor’s child buy a first home; etc, etc.

 And in what may turn out to be the biggest point of all, robo-advisors (even those with 800#’s) haven’t been tested in down markets.
 How will they, and their representatives respond, when their phone lines are deluged with callers during market drops of 20, 30, 40, or even 50%?

 If I sound biased, it’s because I am.
-Investors hire financial advisors because they want a positive financial outcome.
-If they’re confident that the advisor will partner with them through the myriad of ups and downs that life throws our way, then they’ll be willing to pay the fee for the advisor’s services.
-Once an advisor loses interest in a client, or no longer has the time to address that client’s personal needs, then the advisor should be replaced by either another individual or a computer.
+I believe investors hire financial advisors because they want a positive financial outcome; and if they’re confident that the advisor will partner with them through the myriad of ups and downs that life throws our way, then they’ll be willing to pay the fee for the advisor’s services.
+Once an advisor loses interest in a client or no longer has the time to address that client’s personal needs, then the advisor should be replaced by either another individual or a computer.